strinsberg/api-connector-test/README.md

 `test_connector.py` contains a few simple unit tests to test the components of `connector.py` without calling the API directly or modifying a proper database.
 Tests can be run by executing this file.

+Note: I used the black python code formatter to keep my code formating consistent.
+Some choices it makes can feel a bit akward, but it is nice not to have to worry about formatting.
+I am happy to adapt to other styles as required/desired.

 ## Usage

 To generate the database run `$ python3 connector.py`.
 This will construct a sqlite3 database `world_data_bank.sqlite3` in the folder containing the script.